anoma/nspec/docs/tutorial/engines/index.juvix.md

     - setting new timers and cancelling or resetting old ones
     - creating new engine instances[^4].

-??? warning "Action ≠ event of event-driven state machines ≈: trigger"
+??? warning "Events of [event-driven state machines](https://www2.erlang.org/documentation/doc-8.1/doc/design_principles/statem.html): rather like _triggers_ of actions"

-    While event-driven state machines are a big source of inspiration, we avoid using the term event.
+    While [event-driven state machines](https://www2.erlang.org/documentation/doc-8.1/doc/design_principles/statem.html) are a rich source of inspiration, they are also one of the reasons why we avoid the term _event;_ it may be that the usage of the term event for event-driven state machines is slighly different.
-    On the one hand,
+    For example, we can read on the [cited page](https://www2.erlang.org/documentation/doc-8.1/doc/design_principles/statem.html) that

+    !!! quote

+        if we are in state `S` and event `E` occurs, we are to perform actions `A`

+    whereas in the actor model, performing these "actions" `A` is part of the event that is "activated" by another event.
-    events of the actor model are considered to be instantaneous;
+    The main reason for choosing different terminology is that events of the actor model are considered to be instantaneous;
-    this is a powerful abstraction,
+    while this is a powerful abstraction,
-    but does not allow to reason about the time period it takes to process an arriving message or clock notification.
+    we want to have a notion of time and duration of events.
+    Hence,
+    we shall use the terminology of _trigger,_ which is either a received message or a notification from the local clock (due to some previously set timer).

 The third point that we want to emphasize is that the Anoma specification describes